fsaresh/fsaresh.github.io/content/posts/personal-finance/credit-cards/index.md

 - 10x miles (effectively 10% cashback when used properly) on hotel bookings
 - 10x miles (10% cashback) on rental cars
 - 5x miles (5% cashback) on flights
-    - Note: for the above 5-10x miles offerings, you need to book travel through CapitalOne's Travel Portal, but it's pretty well designed and offers fair pricing
+    - Note: for the above 5-10x miles offerings, you need to book travel through CapitalOne's Travel Portal, but it's pretty well designed and offers competitive pricing
 - 2x miles (2% cashback) on all other spending
     - This makes this card effectively a 2% cashback card in the worst case, which is still pretty great!
 - Access to Priority Pass Lounges, Plaza Premium Lounges, and CapitalOne Lounges across the world
     - I used to think this sort of benefit was useless, because when Priority Pass first launched, I tried using it and was told several times that the lounges were full.
 I tried again (4 years later) now that the hype has died down a bit, and it was a wonderful experience.
 Free food, free drinks, less noise, more comfortable chairs, charging outlets, and more -- it makes long layovers easier.
 - No foreign transaction fees, meaning you don't pay extra when using this card abroad!
 - $100 TSA Precheck/Global Entry credit (redeemable every 4 years, and those programs need renewal every 5 years)
-- Sign-on bonus of 75,000 miles if you spend $4,000 in the first 3 months (effectively $750 cashback for spending $4,000)
+- Frequent sign-on bonuses, e.g. mine was 75,000 miles when I spent $4,000 in the first 3 months (effectively $750 cashback for spending $4,000)

 A few other perks I don't care as much about:
 - Hertz's President Circle status
-- 10x miles when booking with Turo
 - CapitalOne Dining and Entertainment experiences
 - Cell phone protection if you pay for your plan with the card
 - Free additional cardholders